-The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 40.
+The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 42.

-Information about expected credit losses from loans and guarantees is disclosed in Note 19, Note 20, Note 22, Note 24(a), and Note 38.
+Information about expected credit losses from loans and guarantees is disclosed in Note 21, Note 22, Note 24, Note 26 (a), and Note 40.

-In 2020 there was no provision for impairment for expected credit losses (2019: A provision for impairment of expected credit losses amounted to BGN 526 thousand). , net of recovered impairment for expected credit losses) (Note 10, Note 11, Note 19, Note 20, Note 22, Note 24 (a)).
+In 2020, the accrued impairment provision for expected credit losses on loans granted amounts to BGN 3,553 thousand, net of the recovered provision for impairment (2019: impairment provision for expected credit losses is accrued in the amount of BGN 526 thousand, net of the recovered impairment for expected credit losses) (Note 12, Note 21, Note 22, Note 24, Note 26 (a)).